gis-yang/GIS-Yang.github.io/_pages/about.md

 I am an interdisciplinary postdoctoral scientist in the [Department of Sociology](https://sciences.ucf.edu/sociology/) and the College of Sciences Geospatial Technologies Cluster at the University of Central Florida (UCF).
-I have an multiple education backgrounds with a B. S. degree in applied mathematics, a M.S. in computer science, and a M.A.  in GIS.
+I have multiple education backgrounds with a B. S. degree in applied mathematics, a M.S. in computer science, and a M.A.  in GIS.
 I received my Ph.D. in the Geography at the [University of
 Cincinnati](
 https://www.artsci.uc.edu/departments/geography.html/) in 2018.